 The Astellas Global Health Foundation is an international philanthropic organization dedicated to making a sustainable impact on the health of people around the world and building toward “One World, A Healthier Tomorrow.”
 Launched in November 2018, the Astellas Global Health Foundation supports initiatives in the most underserved communities within low- and middle-income countries where Astellas does not have a business presence.

 The Astellas Global Health Foundation areas of focus include:

 *The Astellas Global Health Foundation merged three Astellas philanthropic entities in November 2018 – the Astellas USA Foundation (AUSF), the Astellas European Foundation (AEF), and the Astellas Asia-Oceanic Foundation (AAOF) into one organization.

 The Astellas Global Health Foundation seeks to address the challenges in three key areas of urgent medical need for significantly underserved communities in low- and middle-income countries where Astellas does not have a business presence: (1) improving access to health, (2) building resilient communities, and (3) providing disaster support.

 We are proud to partner with organizations like the END Fund to improve access to treatment for neglected tropical diseases (NTDs) in support of WHO goals for control and elimination of NTDs in low-income populations.

 The Astellas Global Health Foundation contributed $750,000 to the END Fund in 2019 to combat neglected tropical diseases in the Democratic Republic of Congo.
-This investment from the Foundation will enable the END Fund to increase its programming designed to control and eliminate neglected tropical diseases in a country faced with one of the highest burdens of NTDs in the world.
+This investment from the Foundation enabled the END Fund to increase its programming designed to control and eliminate the five most common neglected tropical diseases in a country faced with one of the highest burdens of NTDs in the world.